c2c-project/prytaneum/app/docs/docs/testing/e2e-testing.md

 ## Pattern

-For our e2e tests we are using a custom version of the [POM](https://playwright.dev/docs/pom) (Page Object Model).
+For our e2e tests we are using the [Page Object Model](https://playwright.dev/docs/pom) (POM).
 The idea is for the class to handle all the locators and expects, abstracting each step of the testing to make the tests themselves clear and easy to follow.
 We also want to design the tests in a user flow centric way, putting focus on ensuring a user can perform a given action without encountering issues along the way.

 ## Landing Page Login Example

 We want to test that a user can log in from the landing page and be redirected to the correct protected route.
-Traditionally in playwright this would be done via direct playwright page interactions
+Typically without POM in playwright this would be done via direct playwright page interactions

-### Traditional Way
+### Without POM

 ```ts
 test('I can login from the app bar', async ({ page }) => {